interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/basics.rst

 These Live Activities need to run on a computer somewhere in the space.
 In Interactive Spaces, a Space Controller is the container for Live Activities which runs on a given computer.
-A given Controller can run many Live Activities as need to run on that machine.
+A given Space Controller can run many Live Activities as need to run on that machine.
 Though there is nothing to stop you from running multiple Space Controllers on a given machine, there is rarely, if ever, a reason to.
 Live Activities need a Space Controller to run in.
 The Controller directly